k3lGithub/k3lgithub.github.io/README.md

 > brew search
 > brew update
 ```

 ### Xcode
 Check if you have Xcode installed.
-If not install Xcode from App Store
+If not install Xcode from App Store.
-You may need to upgrade iOS accordingly in order to be able to install latest Xcode
+You may need to upgrade macOS accordingly in order to be able to install latest Xcode

-### Install NodeJS
+### Install node.js and npm
 Check if node and npm are installed
 ```markdown
 > node --version